Sam123ben/automated-provisioning-scripts/README.md

 As a best practice always ensure that the provisioning of any server or infra are done via any configuration management automation tool such as Ansible/Chef/Puppet/Salt.
 Even though we code our Dockerfile but still take care of creating image using Ansible rather the Dockerfile.

 NOTE: The whole automation is developed and tested under a non-proxy network, but if you are under a proxy please do add appropriate proxy details in your Vagrantfile, Dockerfile, and Ansible vars file and in shell script to have a successful build of the Jenkins image.
+The whole automation might take an approx between 5 - 15 mins depending on the network speed.

 ##This co-relate to one of my favorite quote